GP2P/Meant-2B/README.md

 ### Compile and run

+- SFML: install SFML seperatly and edit the library directory in `./CMakeLists.txt` to your SFML install directory's include folder
+- CMake: edit `./CMakeLists.txt`'s `target_link_libraries` section, uncomment only the line corresponding with your platform and architecture`
+- Compile
-CMake: Select the correct file for your architecture and rename it to CMakeLists.txt Move `df-config.txt` and `df-font.ttf` to the same folder as the executable
+- Move `df-config.txt` and `df-font.ttf` to the same folder as the compiled executable (in folder `./cmake-build-debug`)